-Grant Montgomery – Grant’s Rants on Christianity as a Western Religion
+Grant Montgomery – Grant’s Rants on Christians Falling Away (2 Thess 2:3)

-If you polled a bunch of people who don’t want anything to do with religion just why that is, you’ll likely hear a bunch of reasons why they feel that way.
-The thing is they are probably not describing the real thing.
+If you polled a bunch of people who don’t want anything to do with religion just why that is, you’ll likely hear a bunch of reasons as to why they feel that way.

 Some may voice the opinion that “I love Jesus but some of His followers freak me out!”